Benjaminphan04/Micro-Bit-Codes-And-Programming-ICS20/README.md

 # Micro-Bit-Codes-And-Programming-ICS20

-<u> This is our group repository for the new micro-bit project. </u>
+This is our group repository for the new micro-bit project.